Vincamine/PipelineRunner/dev-docs/design/high-level-design.md

 - **Java 21**: Chosen for efficient concurrent execution with virtual threads, which allows the worker to handle multiple job executions simultaneously with minimal resource overhead.
 - **Docker Java API**: Selected for container management because it provides comprehensive control over Docker operations directly from Java.
 This eliminates the need for shell commands and improves security and reliability.
-- **gRPC**: Implemented for efficient backend-worker communication due to its high performance, binary protocol, and strong typing. gRPC significantly reduces network overhead compared to REST and supports bidirectional streaming for real-time updates.
+- **Spring Boot Web**: Used to implement RESTful APIs for communication with the Backend service, providing a consistent technology stack across components.
+- **Spring WebClient**: Implemented for non-blocking HTTP communication with the Backend for job status updates and artifact uploads.
 - **Prometheus**: Used for metrics collection because it provides a pull-based model that works well in dynamic environments.
 It offers robust monitoring capabilities with minimal overhead.
-- **Spring Boot (Core)**: Chosen for the Worker as well, but with minimal web dependencies.
-This provides consistent configuration management, dependency injection, and application lifecycle across components.
+- **Spring Boot (Core)**: Chosen for the Worker as well, to provide consistent configuration management, dependency injection, and application lifecycle across components.

 ### 2.4 Common Module (Module: common)